 In many cases, firms are handling the same types of plastic ‘waste’ as they were previously, but – recognising that plastics recovery operations are energy intensive and margins can sometimes be small – they are seeking increasingly more efficient, low wear and easy to maintain machinery that can do the job smarter than it ever could before.
 By better protecting their bottom line, they can safeguard their own profitability, not just resource security and environmental compliance.

-We’re seeing other complex materials being shredded to increase recycling recovery rates too.
-One client is using a large UNTHA RS100 four shaft shredder to size-reduce oversized material from its plant, whilst the shredder can also process specific materials including uPVC window frames for FE, non-FE and clean uPVC recovery, as well as Zorba (shredded mixed non-ferrous metals consisting primarily of aluminium generated by eddy-current separator or other segregation techniques).
+One client is using a large UNTHA RS100 four shaft shredder to size-reduce oversized material from its plant, for example.
+The shredder can also process specific materials including uPVC window frames for FE, non-FE and clean uPVC recovery, as well as Zorba (shredded mixed non-ferrous metals consisting primarily of aluminium generated by eddy-current separator or other segregation techniques).
 These materials would be difficult to segregate and extract for recycling if they remained ‘locked’ within window frames!

 What are the main technical areas of interest at present and how are they being addressed?